 Some types of cases don’t demand specialized knowledge, but there are few areas of the law more complex than DWI cases where a complete defense requires command of principles of chemistry, biology and physics, and familiarity with hundreds of scientific studies.
 Juries have come to expect forensic evidence to be presented, and your DWI defense attorney should possess the knowledge and experience to challenge the flawed conclusions that are often drawn.

 Stephen Hamilton is Board Certified in Criminal Law.
 He has been trained as a Breath Test Operator, as a NHTSA Drug Recognition Expert, and an instructor of the Standardized Field Sobriety Tests.
 Stephen regularly trains other lawyers in the scientific principles underlying DWI prosecutions and has completed the training as a breath test operator of the Intoxilyzer 5000 breath test machine (the same machine used in Texas for court room breath tests).

-With three offices to help represent you, and a full-time Master Peace Officer, Retired Texas Department of Public Safety Trooper on staff as our in-house investigator, the Midland criminal and DWI defense attorneys at Hamilton Grant are dedicated to protecting and preserving your rights.
+With three offices to help represent you, and a full-time Master Peace Officer, Retired Texas Department of Public Safety Trooper on staff as our in-house investigator, the Midland criminal and DWI defense attorneys at Texas Criminal Defense Group are dedicated to protecting and preserving your rights.